TITLE 14

 b.
 Applicants having the greatest financial need.

-(5) The Office has the sole discretion to prioritize applications and determine awards consistent with the requirements of paragraphs (f)(2) and (f)(3) of this section.
+(5) The Office has sole discretion to prioritize applications and determine awards consistent with the requirements of paragraphs (f)(2) and (f)(3) of this section.

-(7) An applicant may receive only 1 award per year, and may receive no more than 5 awards in the applicant’s lifetime.
+(7) An applicant may receive only 1 award per year and may receive no more than 5 awards in the applicant’s lifetime.

 (g) Amount of award. —